simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 For more information defaut on I/O authentication mechanisms, see [this document](/lesson/docs/integration/io-commandline).

 > **Note 1**: for backward compatibility reasons (and for particular cases) the I/O and Git endpoints **also** use the legacy authentication
-> method bases on private system parameters names `EAI *` or, as of version 5, the `io.password` JVM argument or the `IO_PASSWORD` environment variable.
+> method bases on private system parameters names `EAI *` or, as of version 5, the `io.password` JVM argument or the `IO_PASSWORD` environment variable
+> which can contain either a plain text password (not recommended) or a non salted hashed password using the configured hashing algorithm.
 > If you have no good reason to keep it all the time, this authentication method **should** be inhibited (at least when you don't need it)
 > by removing the corresponding system parameters, JVM argument or environment variable.
 Note that, as of minor version 5.1, it is not be possible
 > to use the user's password if it is requested to be changed.